Fact-Saboteurs: A Taxonomy of Evidence Manipulation Attacks against Fact-Verification Systems: Attacks on Fact-Verification Models

 This attack is based on introducing lexical changes to attack the verification model $\mathcal{V}_\mathcal{A}$.
 Alzantot et al.~\cite{alzantot2018generating} proposed to generate natural language adversarial examples via black-box access to a classification model.
 They use a population-based optimization algorithm that generates candidate sentences by finding the $N$ nearest neighbors of a word based on GloVe embeddings~\cite{pennington2014glove}.
 Other techniques were employed to filter out unfitting words (e.g., a distance threshold and ensuring that nearest neighbors are synonyms~\cite{mrkvsic2016counter}).
 The algorithm returns candidates that maximize the required target label.

 This method was used previously to generate claim-based attacks on FEVER~\cite{hidey2020deseption}.
 We here apply it to perturb the evidence while keeping the claims fixed.
 As a proxy to $\mathcal{V}_\mathcal{D}$, $\mathcal{V}_\mathcal{A}$ is a $\text{RoBERTa}_\text{BASE}$ model trained on pairs of claims and golden evidence.
 For NEI claims, the evidence is selected from the retrieval results returned by $\mathcal{R}_\mathcal{A}$.
 We then apply the black-box attack against $\mathcal{V}_\mathcal{A}$.
-For each claim, we attempt to perturb the top sentences returned by $\mathcal{R}_\mathcal{A}$\footnote{This applies to all the evidence-editing attacks, as shown in~\autoref{fig:attacks_flow}.}, where the target classification for SUP claims is REF and vice versa.
+For each claim, we attempt to perturb the top sentences returned by $\mathcal{R}_\mathcal{A}$, where the target classification for SUP claims is REF and vice versa.
 Although this is a targeted attack, we show in our experiments that the perturbed sentences are generally less likely to be retrieved, achieving the camouflaging \hlgoals{target}.